 DAC museum internships enable Wesleyan students to gain valuable hands-on experience with museum operations.
-Museum interns work directly with the DAC collection, assisting with diverse projects in such areas as exhibition research, collections inventory, descriptive cataloging, assisting visiting scholars, and matting and hinging works of art on paper.
+Museum interns work directly with the DAC collection, assisting with diverse projects in such areas as exhibition research, collections inventory, descriptive cataloging, assisting visiting scholars, and matting works of art on paper.

 Jim Dine Curatorial Internship

 The Jim Dine Curatorial Internship enables students to learn about museum work hands-on at the DAC.
 Originally this consisted of an intensive internship offered in some summers; it now more often entails several hours per week during the academic year.
 Endowed by John R. Jakobson (B.A.
 Wesleyan 1952, LL.D.
-1989, Trustee Emeritus) in honor of his friend Jim Dine (whose work is well represented in the DAC collection), this internship enables a student to work intensively with close guidance by museum staff.
-The Jim Dine Curatorial Interns through 2011 were:
+1989, Trustee Emeritus) in honor of his friend Jim Dine (whose work is well represented in the DAC collection), this internship enables a student to work with close guidance by museum staff.
+The Jim Dine Curatorial Interns through spring 2014 have been:

 - 2016: Sharifa Lookman (class of 2017) and Sonya Torres (class of 2017), working on a wide range of museum operations

 - 2014: Sewon Kang (B.A.
 Wesleyan 2014) and Rebecca Wilton (B.A.
 Wesleyan 2015), working on a wide range of museum operations